flitvious/GHReborn/notes.md

 * libtcode zip should be integraed properly (subfolders at least), cheap stuff for now

+* Sort out fov_maps.
+Ae they per-object or single for player only?
+* Refactor roomer code, it takes shitty things like player and fov.

 ## Some sort of roadmap

 These are the features I want first: